mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 Roth Michaels is a Principal Software Engineer at [Native Instruments](https://www.native-instruments.com), a leading manufacturer of audio, and music, software and hardware.
-Working in this domain he has been involved with the creation of ad hoc typed quantities/units for digital signal processing and GUI library use-cases.
+Working in this domain, he has been involved with the creation of ad hoc typed quantities/units for digital signal processing and GUI library use-cases.
 Seeing both the complexity of development and practical uses where developers need to leave the safety of these simple wrappers